 - 7 My conclusion

-One of the important questions out there is, what is a reasonable email marketing response rate, and what can you do to improve it?
+One of the important questions out there is, What is a good email marketing response, and what can you do to improve it?

 The success or failure of your email campaigns will depend on your open email rate.
 If nobody wants to open your email, then you can’t get a revenue stream coming in.